jsmith0434/Multivariate-Statistics/README.txt

-This is an abbreviated version of a larger multivariate statistics project conducted as part of a Data Science program at WSU.
+This is an abbreviated version of a larger multivariate statistics project.

 The file "final.measure.txt" contains the survey dataset.
 Any identifying information on the participants has been removed or encrypted.